Ways to get career-related experience during college

 Majors: HNFE, Chemistry+Biology; Chemical Engineering; English

-- Student Success Center (formerly Center for Academic Enrichment and Excellence) > Undergraduate Diversity Research Grants for exploration of issues related to class, culture, disability, gender, race/ethnicity, language, and sexual orientation.
+- Student Success Center > Undergraduate Diversity Research Grant Program for exploration of issues of diversity.

 - Part-time and summer jobs can be important ways to get experience; a job does not have to be labelled as an internship or a co-op to be valuable.
 The value hinges on the job's relevance to your career field or industry, the skills you develop, and the level of responsibility you earn.